AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/visual-behavior/VB-Behavior.md

 ![task_parameters_ophys](/resources/task_parameters_ophys.png)

 Note that the letter `X` is used here instead of the exact image set name because the Visual Behavior Ophys project used different image sets in different mice.
-See the [Visual Behavior Ophys](VB-Ophys.md)page for more information on dataset variants.
+See the [Visual Behavior Ophys](vb-ophys) page for more information on dataset variants.

 Task parameters for each `session_type` for <b>VisualBehaviorNeuropixelsProjectCache</b> datasets: